AllyTally/cyf-console/README.md

 there's an easter egg, try and find it

-thanks to WD200019 for the arial font, and help with the j turning into \[ bug
+thanks to Eir for the arial font, and help with the j turning into \[ bug